- Cover Letter

 Job Search Resources

 Networking can be an important part of your job search strategy.
 However, networking is not just about finding a job.
 It is about resource identification; finding out about a chosen field, company, or job leads.
 Spread the word to family and friends that you are looking for a job.
-Make connections with faculty members and contact the UND Career Services office to learn more about Career Connect – our online job search program.
+Make connections with faculty members and contact the UND Career Services office to learn more about Handshake – our online job search program.
 Remember that everyone is a potential contact.

 UND Career Services